yaourdt/mgos-alexa-wemo/README.md

 ## Acknowledgments
 This library is based on a blog post over at [makermusings.com](http://www.makermusings.com/2015/07/13/amazon-echo-and-home-automation/) and code from [kakopappas Alexa WEMO switch](https://github.com/kakopappa/arduino-esp8266-alexa-wemo-switch).

+## License

+Copyright (C) 2020, Mark Dornbach

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.